mkilgore/protura/README.md

     make check

-The tests are run via `qemu`.
-You can also use teh `ktest_debug.sh` script to start a debug environment that will run all of the ktest tests automatically, and break on any test failures.
+The tests are run via QEMU.
+You can also use `make debug-ktest` to start a debug environment that will run all of the ktest tests automatically, and break on any test failures.

 Running the OS
 ==============

-The easiest way to run the OS is via the simulator QEMU. tmux_debug.sh in the scripts directory includes a 'default' usage, which will write out to various logs, connecting up COM and IDE devices using the default disk.img.
-It also conviently sets up TMUX with all the various commands already running.
-The QEMU invocation in the script can be customized to your needs.
+The easiest way to run the OS is via the emulator QEMU. `make debug` can be used to startup a preconfigured debug environment in QEMU.
+It conviently sets up TMUX with all the various commands already running, writes out to various logs, connecting up COM and IDE devices using the default compiled disk images.

 In addition to QEMU, there is also VDI and VHD images which can be used to run Protura in VirtualBox or Hyper-V. For VirtualBox wire the VDI image up as